futuregrid/manual/doc/source/hpc.rst

 showq:
-    divides the output into three sections:  active jobs,  eligible jobs, and blocked jobs::
+    Divides the output into three sections:  active jobs,  eligible jobs, and blocked jobs::

        $ showq